CIS565-Fall-2023/Project1-CUDA-Flocking/README.md

 **For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?**

 The coherent grid resulted in significant performance improvements over the regular uniform grid.
-I expected this outcome since memory access becomes more contiguous and there is one less array indirection per thread, but I did not expect how drastic the performance improvement would be.
+I expected this outcome since memory access becomes more contiguous and the code performs fewer array indirections, but I did not expect how drastic the performance improvement would be.
 Especially for 1,000,000 boids, the difference of 2 FPS and 124 FPS is enormous.
 I think I underestimated how important proper memory access can be for this kind of project.

 **Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!**